-Our Carter Release Review: Some of Our Favorites
+Our Carter Release Review: Some of Our Favorites for 2022

 Carter isn't the best-known company in the archery game, but they've got some truly devoted fans, and in our experience, their releases are top-notch.

 So, here’s our Carter release review: below, we'll take a look at a range of different Carter bow releases, and detail what makes them unique, and why you may (or may not) want to use any specific item.